Bound by Corruption by BelovedStranger

 EVEN BLINDED BY tears, Kagome could not mistake the presence before her for a mortal man.

-His brilliant amber gaze, with its cat like pupils, could never exist in the eyes of a ningen.
+His brilliant amber gaze, with its feline-like pupils, could never exist in the eyes of a ningen.
 She tried to blink away the moisture obscuring her vision so she could take in every detail of this being masquerading as a man.
-Silver hair, straight and impossibly long, tendrils cascaded down his wide, muscular chest, only stopping at mid-thigh.
-The silken mass shimmered beautifully, softening the angular face and strong jaw, while his alabaster skin accentuated the intriguing markings that graced his angelic but unmistakably masculine visage.
+His hair was touched by starlight, and impossibly long.
+Silver tendrils spilled over broad shoulders, cascading down his muscular chest to mid-thigh.
+The silken mass shimmered beautifully, softening the young, angular face, and strong jaw, while his alabaster complexion accentuated the intriguing markings that graced his angelic—but unmistakably—masculine visage.

-Two, mauve stripes slashed across either high cheek bone, with a cerulean crescent moon centered squarely on his proud forehead, and magenta coloring the back of his eyelids.
+Two, mauve stripes slashed across his high cheekbones, with a cerulean crescent moon centered squarely on his proud forehead.
+When he blinked, she saw magenta coloring the back of his eyelids.

 Unlike the vibrancy of his markings, his clothing was stark in contrast.
-His hakama were black, along with the nagajuban that was underneath the snowy white haori, which was revealed by the singular horizontal cut in wither sleeve just beneath his shoulders.
+His hakama were blacker than pitch, matching the nagajuban she saw peeking underneath the snowy white haori by the singular, horizontal cuts along either bicep.
 His obi was the only splash of color, matching the gold of his eyes.
-At his hip, he wore two swords—a warrior.
+At his hip, he wore two swords.
+A warrior.

 “Inu no Kami,” she breathed in awe, momentarily forgetting her peril.
 Unconsciously, she lowered her bow to her side.

-When he spoke, his voice was deep, sensual as it caressed her eardrums.
-“No, onna, I am not.”
-The two fingers holding her arrow squeezed, snapping the shaft as if it were nothing more than a twig, causing Kagome to flinch in surprise.
+When he spoke, his voice was deep—sensual—as it caressed her eardrums.
+“No, onna, you are mistaken.”
+The two fingers holding her arrow squeezed, snapping the shaft as if it were nothing more than a twig.

-Only then did she notice the raw energy surrounding this being, dark and sinister.
-Before she could demand who he was, the shrine doors crashed open, bringing her back to the danger awaiting.
+Kagome flinched, surprised.
+Only then did she notice the raw energy saturating his entire being, dark and sinister.
+Before she could demand who he was, the shrine doors crashed open, bringing her back to the danger awaiting her.
 With the bandits’ entrance, fear returned.
 A whimper escaped her, her shoulders hunching defensively.

 “Do you wish to be saved?”